 As you travel wide and far, you come across places that win your heart with sheer natural beauty – verdant landscapes, crystal-clear streams, snow-capped mountains, sandy beaches, lush-green hill stations and the like.
 And then there are places that lure you with an undeniable old-world charm and pay tribute to history through their very existence.
 Mysore, or Mysuru as it is called officially today, belongs to the second category, and rightly so.
 From palaces that talk about the glories of the bygone era and places of worship with rich cultural heritage to magnificent monuments and museums, every nook and cranny of Mysore has a story to say.
 Whether you are planning a weekend getaway from the hustle and bustle of city life or looking to tour South India, visiting the city will definitely be a surreal experience for the history buff in you.
-So, let’s take a look at some of the places to visit in Mysore in one day for a quick glimpse into its storied past.
+So, let’s take a look at some of Mysore places to visit in one day for a quick glimpse into its storied past.

-1. Mysore Maharaja Palace (Amba Vilas), Mysore
+1. Mysore Maharaja Palace (Amba Vilas)

-A trip to Mysore cannot be called complete if you don’t visit the famous Maharaja Palace.
+A trip to Mysore cannot be called complete if you don’t visit the famous Mysore Maharaja Palace or simply Mysore Palace.
 In fact, the palace should rank top in your itinerary.
 Situated in the heart of the city, this iconic structure has mesmerized people from all over the world and now boasts of over 6 million annual visitors.
 This majestic palace used to be the royal residence of the Wodiyar dynasty and is known for its Indo-Saracenic architectural design.
 Stepping into this palace will make your jaw drop, both literally as well as figuratively.
 Such is its splendor!
 From the intricate designs on tall columns to the detailed roof artwork on the ceiling, the palace is a visual treat to the eyes.
 Plan your itinerary in such a way that you get time to watch the sound and light show in the evening to get a better understanding of the history of Mysore.

 Or even better, plan your trip during the festival of Dasara which usually falls in the month of September or October.
 Mysore Dasara or Nada Habba is celebrated in the palace with much fanfare and joviality.
 The golden throne on which the great rulers of the Kingdom of Mysore sat is kept for display during this festival.
 You will find the palace packed with men and women dressed in festive wear.
 Even though you will find yourself lost in a mob of people, watching the procession and the entire festivities during this time of the year is totally worth it.
 Also, the Amba Vilas is one of the most beautiful places to visit in Mysore at night.
 You will be amazed by the grandeur of the lit-up palace, giving you a hint of its former glories.